 When forecasting the useful life of a reserve study item, there are many factors that come in to play and different methods to predict the useful life.
 Useful life depends on climate, usage, maintenance, and judgment.
 A reserve analyst may use one of the following methods or a combination of them to forecast the useful life.

 One method is published data.
 There are several building handbooks that have costs and expected life guidelines.
 Probably the most prominent is Marshall & Swift.
 They offer a several hundred page handbook on various types of buildings, structures, and site improvements.
 Most reserve analysts will have several different building publications in their office.
+Other popular publications are RS Means and the National Building Cost Manual.

 A third method is talking to an expert or local contractor in that field.
 Sometimes a reserve analyst will come across an obscure item and may not be familiar with its replacement cost or useful life.
 And since it is obscure, there may not be any relevant published data on it.
 In these cases, talking to an expert in that specific field is a good way approach.
 They can often give good cost and useful life information that is not widely known.